-Barium (Ba) stars are a type of chemically peculiar star (G-K giants or dwarfs) belonging to a binary system where the material formed in the interior of the more evolved primary star during the asymptotic giant branch (AGB) phase was transferred onto the companion star.
-Consequently the less evolved secondary star is enriched in the elements heavier than Fe (including Ba) that were synthesised in the AGB star companion through the slow neutron capture (s) process (e.g., Busso et al. 1999).
-As it was first recognised by Bidelman and Keenan (1951), Ba stars also show strong CH, C2 molecular bands, indicating enrichment in C. This is in agreement with the idea of mass transfer from an AGB star, since these stars produce also carbon.
-Further evidence for the AGB origin of the abundances of Ba stars was provided by the discovery of a low-metallicity Ba star rich in F, another AGB product (Alves-Brito et al. 2011).
-Radial velocity observations confirm this scenario: the large majority of Ba stars show radial velocity variations originating from orbital motion, meaning that a companion star is present in the system (see, e.g., Griffin and Griffin 1980; Griffin and Herbig 1981; McClure 1983; Jorissen and Mayor 1988; McClure and Woodsworth 1990; Jorissen et al. 1998).
-The primary star in these systems should now be a white dwarf (WD), as confirmed in some cases by UV observations (see, e.g., Boehm-Vitense 1980; Schindler et al. 1982; Dominy and Lambert 1983; Bohm-Vitense et al. 1984: 1996; Böhm-Vitense et al. Jorissen et al. 2000: Frankowski and Jorissen 2006).
+Barium (Ba) stars are a type of chemically peculiar star (G-K giants or dwarfs) belonging to a binary system in which the material formed in the interior of the more evolved primary star during the asymptotic giant branch (AGB) phase was transferred onto the companion star.
+Consequently the less evolved secondary star is enriched in the elements heavier than Fe (including Ba) that were synthesised in the AGB star companion through the slow neutron capture (s) process (e.g. Busso et al. 1999).
+As first recognised by Bidelman & Keenan (1951), Ba stars also show strong CH, C2 molecular bands, indicating enrichment in C. This is in agreement with the idea of mass transfer from an AGB star, since these stars also produce carbon.
+Further evidence for the AGB origin of the abundances of

+Ba stars was provided by the discovery of a low-metallicity

+Ba star rich in F, another AGB product (Alves-Brito et al. 2011).
+Radial velocity observations have confirmed this scenario: the large majority of Ba stars show radial velocity variations originating from orbital motion, meaning that a companion star is present in the system (see e.g. Griffin & Griffin 1980; Griffin & Herbig 1981; McClure 1983; Jorissen & Mayor 1988; McClure & Woodsworth 1990; Jorissen et al. 1998).
+The primary star in these systems is now considered to be a white dwarf (WD), as confirmed in some cases by UV observations (see e.g. Boehm-Vitense 1980; Schindler et al. 1982; Dominy & Lambert 1983; Böhm-Vitense et al. 1984, 2000; Jorissen et al. 1996; Frankowski & Jorissen 2006).
 The features of the mass transfer mechanism that produced these systems, most likely wind accretion, however, are still under debate.
 A main problem is that wind accretion predicts much larger final orbits for the binary systems than those observed in the Ba star population.
-Solutions include a white-dwarf kick (Izzard et al. 2010), although this possibility has been disputed by Milliman et al. (2015), and an eccentricity-enhancing mechanism due to tidally enhanced mass loss (Bonačić Marinović et al. 2008).
-Hydrodynamical simulations of wind mass transfer have been performed by Liu et al. (2017), who found that along with increase of the mass ratio of the system, also the mass-accretion efficiency and the accreted specific angular momentum increase.
+Solutions include a WD kick (Izzard et al. 2010), although this possibility has been disputed by Milliman et al. (2015), and an eccentricity-enhancing mechanism due to tidally enhanced mass loss (Bonačić Marinović et al. 2008).
+Hydrodynamical simulations of wind mass transfer have been performed by Liu et al. (2017), who found that along with increase of the mass ratio of the system, the mass-accretion efficiency and the accreted specific angular momentum also increase.
 A potential problem is that accretion increases the angular momentum such that the star quickly reaches critical rotational velocity (Matrozis et al. 2017).